JacquesLucke/animation_nodes_manual/docs/user_guide/nodes/vector/vector_distance.rst

 Description
 -----------
-This node calculate the distance between 2 points defined by 2 input vectors.
+This node calculates the distance between 2 points defined by 2 input vectors.

 .. image:: images/vector_distance_node.png
    :width: 160pt

 Inputs
 ------

 - **Vector A** - The coordinates of the first point.
 - **Vector B** - The coordinates of the second point.